Frequently Asked Questions

 -

-To get the most out of it, you'll need:
+To get the most out of the program, you’ll need:

-Consistency with daily habits — training, nutrition logging, and recovery
+consistency with your daily habits — training, nutrition logging, recovery, and communication

-The goal isn't perfection.
-It's showing up consistently within a system that's designed to work.
+The goal isn’t to execute perfectly.
+It’s to show up consistently within a system designed to work — even when life isn’t.

 -